Introduction -tax tips when you are contracting

 14 Make sure that you claim for use of home as office

-If you actually have your own office that is separate to your home address, you can claim for the rent, business rates, utility costs and any service charges.
+If you actually have an office that is separate to your home address, you can claim for the rent, business rates, utility costs and any service charges.

 15 Contracting advice -consider paying into a company pension scheme

-If you pay into a company pension scheme, this is a tax-deductible expense and it will save your company CT.
+If you make pension contributions into a company pension scheme, this is a tax-deductible expense.
+As a result, it will save your company CT.